 - No editing feature is planned to modify submitted value.

-See also Using data.
+See also Data guidelines.

 - Data Submissions cannot be accessed via the Forms Service API by default.
 To let developers read the data, it must be explicitly configured (for each form).